Alexandra Maria Lara

-Alexandra Maria Lara (née Plătăreanu; 12 November 1978) is a Romanian-German actress who has appeared in Downfall (2004), Control (2007), Youth Without Youth (2007), The Reader (2008), Rush (2013), and Geostorm (2017).
+Alexandra Maria Lara (née Plătăreanu; 12 November 1978) is a Romanian-German actress, best known internationally for her roles in the films Downfall (2004), Control (2007), Youth Without Youth (2007), The Reader (2008), Rush (2013), and Geostorm (2017).
+From 2022 to 2025, she served as co-president of the Deutsche Filmakademie.

 Early life

-Born in Bucharest, Lara is the only child of Valentin Plătăreanu, an actor, and his wife, Doina.
+Born in Bucharest, Lara is the only child of actor Valentin Plătăreanu and his wife, Doina.
 Her father was a successful actor and director in Romania, directing many plays such as Much Ado About Nothing by William Shakespeare and Hernani by Victor Hugo.

-In 1983, her family immigrated to West Germany from their home in Bucharest, Romania.
-Although the family had originally planned to immigrate to Canada, they settled in Freiburg im Breisgau, before eventually moving to West Berlin.
-She gained fluency in German during this time.
+In 1983, her family emigrated to West Germany from their home in Bucharest, Romania.
+Although the family had originally planned to emigrate to Canada, they settled in Freiburg im Breisgau, before eventually moving to West Berlin.
+She became fluent in German.

 Career

-By sixteen she was playing lead roles in various television dramas; since then she has appeared in films, including as Traudl Junge, Adolf Hitler's secretary, in the Academy Award-nominated 2004 film Downfall; following this Francis Ford Coppola wrote her a letter and gave her a leading role in Youth Without Youth (2007).
+By the age of sixteen, Lara was playing lead roles in various television dramas; since then she has appeared in films, including as Traudl Junge, Adolf Hitler's secretary, in the Academy Award-nominated 2004 film Downfall; following this Francis Ford Coppola wrote her a letter and gave her a leading role in Youth Without Youth (2007).

-In 2007 she also appeared as Belgian journalist Annik Honoré in the biopic Control.
+In 2007, Lara appeared as Belgian journalist Annik Honoré in the biopic Control.
 In 2008 she served as a member of the Cannes Film Festival jury.
 She has also appeared in several French productions, including Napoléon and L'Affaire Farewell.
 She appeared in The Reader and Der Baader Meinhof Komplex, which were both nominated for the 81st Academy Awards for best picture and best foreign language film respectively.

-In 2018 Lara starred with her husband, Sam Riley, in Happy New Year, Colin Burstead by Ben Wheatley, playing his German girlfriend.
+In 2018, Lara starred with her husband, Sam Riley, in Happy New Year, Colin Burstead by Ben Wheatley, playing his German girlfriend.

-Alongside Florian Gallenberger Lara has been serving as president of the Deutsche Filmakademie since 2022.
+Alongside Florian Gallenberger, Lara served as president of the Deutsche Filmakademie from 2022 to 2025.